Towards Optimal Statistical Watermarking: Watermarking as a Hypothesis Testing Problem

 \section{Watermarking as a Hypothesis Testing Problem}

-In the problem of statistical watermarking, a service provider (e.g., a language model system), who possesses a distribution $\rho$ over the measurable space $(\Omega,\mathcal{F})$, aims to make the samples from $\rho$ distinguishable by a detector.
+In the problem of statistical watermarking, a service provider (e.g., a language model system), who possesses a distribution $\rho$ over a sample space $\Omega$, aims to make the samples from the service provider distinguishable by a detector, without changing $\rho$.
 The service provider achieves this by sharing a watermark key (generated from a distribution that is \emph{coupled with} $\rho$) with the detector, with the goal of controlling both the Type I error (an independent output is falsely detected as from $\rho$) and the Type II error (an output from $\rho$ fails to be detected).
-This random key together with the detection rule can be seen as a random rejection region.
+This random key together with the detection rule constitute a (random) rejection region.
 In the following, we formulate this problem as hypothesis testing with random rejection regions.